AnonymousHobbit/oneday/README.md

 # Oneday
-Bug bounty platform where user can report vulnerabilities to companies
+OneDay is a 'Bug Bounty' -platform where users can report vulnerabilities to companies involved.

 ## Installation